 Chief Roy stated concern for the safety of the officers.
 Having the ability to have 2 officers respond to certain calls is of great importance.
-Calls are more complicated, and investigations are more certain calls is of great importance.
 Calls are more complicated, and investigations are more complicated and time consuming.
 She stated her belief eventually we will get to the point where we will have to consider 24 hrs./day - 7 days/wk. having 4 sectors covered and a supervisory.
-For now, have the 1^{st} and 2^{nd} shifts covered by a minimum of 4 officers and a supervisor is the way to go.
+For now, have the 1st and 2nd shifts covered by a minimum of 4 officers and a supervisor is the way to go.

 Chairman Koenig questioned why the department would continue to have 4 sectors rather than dividing the Town into 3 sectors and broadening the areas.
-Chief Roy commented there are occasions

-27 where the department does have enough people to have 4 sectors covered.
+Chief Roy commented there are occasions where the department does have enough people to have 4 sectors covered.

 Councilor Albert stated his appreciation for the request citing examples of times when multiple calls come in that require more than 1 person to respond.
-He spoke of the amount and type of growth in different areas, e.g., Section 3 is likely the smallest, but that is where most of the businesses are.
+He spoke of the amount and type of growth in Town.
+There is the need to keep up with the calls for service.
+Asked to provide an explanation, Chief Roy commented when the sectors were divided it was based on calls for service and the population in different areas, e.g., Section 3 is likely the smallest, but that is where most of the businesses are.
+Sector 4 has a large conservation area in it.